lettenj61/g8js/README.md

 ## Installation

-Clone this repository and copy files in `dist` folder to where you like.
+Clone this repository and copy files in `bin` folder to where you like.

 In windows, `g8js.cmd` is your launcher.
 For mac/linux `g8js` is the one.